 - You can book a 30-minute appointment in advance through our online scheduling system (‘Book an Appointment’).
 You can make an appointment seven days in advance and have to do so at least 24 hours in advance.
 If you're unable to attend a booked appointment, you must cancel it, using the online scheduling system, at least two hours in advance.

 - When you book an appointment online, you are asked to provide a brief description of your question/problem.

-- You have to bring your text – preferably a printout, but otherwise your laptop – to the Writing Centre.
-You do not have to send the draft in advance; you only bring it to the meeting.
+- You have to bring your text – preferably a printout, but otherwise on your laptop – to the Writing Centre.
+You do not have to send the draft in advance; you only need to bring it to the meeting.

 - After the appointment, you have to write a brief reflection in which you describe what you focused on and what you learned.
 If your teacher referred you to the writing centre, he/she will also receive this reflection.